Also known as: tucked planche, planche raises, tucked planche hold, mini pbar planche, planche raise hold

 Frequently Asked Questions

-What are the benefits of tucked planche raises + 2-3 sec hold?
+What are the main benefits of tucked planche raises + 2-3 sec hold?

-How do I progress or scale this exercise?
+How do I progress to or regress this movement?